pingcap/parser/README.md

 GO111MODULE=on go get -u github.com/pingcap/parser@master
 ```

-Make sure the `replace` instruction is changed back to the `require` instruction and the version is latest.
+Make sure the `replace` instruction is changed back to the `require` instruction and the version is the latest.